 A day entrance costs € 10,- or € 5,- for students.
 Check the website of MONO JAPAN to buy your tickets and for more information.

 Since its inception, the Lloyd Hotel & Cultural Embassy has been acclaimed as an icon of Dutch Design and a platform for cultural exchange.
 The LLOVE HOTEL in Tokyo is one of the many initiatives of the Lloyd Hotel & Cultural Embassy in which Dutch and Japanese designers worked together.

-(Pictured above) Rooms from the Llove Hotel in Tokyo Japan in 2010
+Pictured below are rooms from the Llove Hotel in Tokyo Japan in 2010.